melbournebioinformatics/MelBioInf_docs/docs/tutorials/hybrid_assembly/nanopore_assembly.md

 ## Section 1: Nanopore draft assembly, Illumina polishing

-In this section you will use Flye to create a draft genome assembly from nanopore reads. <br />
+In this section you will use Flye to create a draft genome assembly from Nanopore reads. <br />
-We will look at some features of our nanopore read set, perform assembly, then assess the quality of our assembly.
+We will perform assembly, then assess the quality of our assembly using two tools: Quast, and BUSCO.

 ### Getting the data